christinebittle/OnlineStore/README.md

 # .NET Core Authentication
-This example utilizes the \[Authorize\] attribute to restrict access based on authentication for API and MVC views.
+This example has an image uploading feature for Products

 ## To run this project
 - Tools > NuGet Package Manager > Package Manager Console